containers/podman-desktop/website/docs/migrating-from-docker/managing-docker-compatibility.md

 # Managing Docker compatibility

 With Podman Desktop, you can configure a Docker-compatible environment using the **Settings** page.
-After configuration, your Docker tools are directed to use a Podman engine and your Compose applications are run using the Podman CLI.
+After configuration, your Docker tools are directed to use a Podman engine and your Compose applications can be run using the Podman CLI.

 As a developer, you can: